PrefectHQ/prefect/docs/concepts.md

 :::

+Tasks usually won't exist as standalone objects; they will be organized or composed into Flows.

 ## Flows

 A `Flow` is a container for `Tasks`.
 It represents an entire workflow or application by describing the dependencies between tasks.